Skip to content

 Bundles are compressed .tar.gz files.
 The largest component is usually the JSONL conversation log.

-Does CodeTeleport modify my local Claude Code data?
+Does CodeTeleport modify my local agent data?

-No. CodeTeleport reads from ~/.claude/ to scan and bundle sessions, but it never writes to or modifies that directory.
-When you pull a session, it’s installed into ~/.claude/projects/ using Claude Code’s standard file format, but only for the pulled session — your other sessions are untouched.
+No. CodeTeleport reads from your agent’s data directory to scan and bundle sessions, but it never writes to or modifies your existing sessions.
+When you pull a session, it installs only that one session into the agent’s directory using the agent’s native format:

 To completely remove CodeTeleport: